Kilian Ludewig: Loan to Schalke 04

+Loan to Willem II

-On 13 January 2022, Ludewig was loaned to Willem II in Eredivisie until the end of the season.
-In Tilburg, however, he was also unable to assert himself and was only utilised four times in the Eredivisie.
+On 13 January 2022, Ludewig was loaned to Dutch club Willem II in the Eredivisie, until the end of the season.
+In Tilburg, however, he was also unable to assert himself and was only featured four times in the Eredivisie.
 The club suffered relegation at the end of the season.

+Loan to AaB

 On 24 June 2022, Ludewig was sent on a one-season loan to Danish Superliga club AaB.

+Loan to TSV 1860 Munich

+On 11 July 2023, Ludewig moved on loan to TSV 1860 Munich in German 3.
+Liga.
+He started the 2023–24 season with an appearance against 1.
+FC Stockheim in the Bavarian Cup.

+Petrolul Ploieşti

+On 11 February 2025, Ludewig has signed with Romanian club Petrolul Ploieşti.